-Speaking of Homebrew, some of you might not be familiar with it.
+Speaking of Homebrew, the equivalent of apt-get on Mac, some of you might not be familiar with it.
 By putting it simply, Homebrew is a package manager for developers, sysadmins, and power users on macOS.
 This tool is a little bit tricky because it works based on command lines.

 But don't worry, with the step-by-step instruction in this article, we will show you how to install Homebrew on Mac.
 Thus, you can free download and use some open-source software or applications as developers do.
 Read on for more!

 - 2. Requirements for installing Homebrew on Mac

 - 3. How to install Homebrew on Mac?

 - 4. How to uninstall Homebrew on Mac?

 - 5. FAQ about how to install Homebrew on Mac

 Homebrew is a free and open-source package manager for macOS, which lets you install, update, and manage tons of command-line-based tools like Python, Ruby, and Node.js using Mac Terminal.
 "Homebrew installs the stuff you need that Apple didn't", this is how Homebrew creators describe it.

 For example, If you want to download and use some free NTFS for Mac programs, like FUSE for macOS, you need to install Homebrew first.
 But for iBoysoft NTFS for Mac, you can download and use it without any additional third-party tool.
 So, if by chance you are looking for an NTFS for Mac software, feel free to try it.